liya101/EDA-on-loan-data/README.md

-EDA on Loan dataset to study the relationships between the loan amount and different variables.
-Implemented a linear regression model
+EDA on Loan dataset to study the relationships between the loan amount and different variables.\n Implemented a linear regression model